jagoda/doppio/README.md

     assigned.
 For cases involving a proxy, a port pair can be specified (see `server.start()` for more details).
  + **scheme** - _Defaults to 'http'_.
 Must be either 'http' or 'https'.
 When
     running with 'https', a certifacate and key must also be specified.
+If running behind a proxy it is possible to specify a scheme pair as follows:
+        scheme: {
+            private : "http",
+            public  : "https"
+        }
+    The public scheme will be reflected by `server.url()`.

 ### doppio.loadPlugin([id...])